SAP-samples/cloud-objectstore-java-sample/README.md

 - [License](#license)

 ## Scope of the Application
-- Support for AWS S3, GCS and OpenStack Swift ObjectStore
+- Support for AWS S3, GCS and OpenStack Swift Object Store
-- Upload a file / object to an ObjectStore
+- Upload a file / object to an Object Store
-- Download a file / object from an ObjectStore
+- Download a file / object from an Object Store
-- Delete a file / object from an ObjectStore
+- Delete a file / object from an Object Store
-- List all the files / objects in an ObjectStore
+- List all the files / objects in an Object Store

 ## Architecture